shamsch/shamsch/README.md

 - 👋 Hi, I’m Shamsur Raza Chowdhury, but everyone just calls me Remon
-- 👀 I’m currently interested primaraliy in web application development and solving real world problem with code
+- 👀 I’m currently interested in web application development and solving real world problem with code
 - 🌱 I’m currently working for a startup in Tampere, Finland as an intern.
-- 💞️ I’m looking for fun-sized project to collaborate with people early in their developer journey
+- 💞️ I’ll love to be part of fun-sized project to collaborate with up and coming developers
 - 📫 shamsur314@gmail.com or Telegram

 <!---